 "Good morning Colonel."
 Williams trotted down the steps of his official residence to where his Chief of Staff was waiting.
 "Sleep well?"

 "As I always do, sir," Ganju grinned at the sight of the General's bloodshot eyes.
 "Might I humbly suggest you begin abstaining from alcohol, sir?
 You're not as young as you used to be."

 "If it's not my wife, it's you lecturing me on my drinking and smoking."
 Williams growled through his throbbing headache.
 "Now let's get this over with."

 According to the standard Earth calendar, today was a Sunday, which meant everyone got a day of light duties.
 The more enthusiastic troopers in the garrison would use that as an opportunity to catch up on some PT, already there were men running the jogging track around the runway.

 "Colonel Pressly got himself into trouble again last night," Ganju deliberately slowed his pace to a brisk jog, just to make it fair on his superior.
 He was able to use the extra breath to make an abbreviated daily report.
 "General?"

 "I heard."
 Joaquim Williams had been the fastest runner in every unit he had served in.
 Right up until the time he hit the forty five mark, he had still been able to outrun any man who dared challenge him.
 His promotion and assignment to Shanxi had taken away much of the time he used to dedicate to training, slowing him down somewhat.
 "Was it serious?"

-"No, just a mild case of verbally abusing the waiter who advised him to call it a night," Ganju sniffed.
+"No, just a mild case of verbally abusing the waiter who advised him to call it a night.
+A few words about his mother, nothing too serious."
+Ganju sniffed.
 "I wish you'd listen to my reports and replace him, sir."

 "Matthias may have issues with his personal life, but are they affecting his professional duties?"